metalwarrior665/actor-images-download-upload/README.md

 ## Changelog

+#### Version-2
+- Removed `continueRunId` from input.
+Use [actor resurrect](https://apify.com/docs/actor#run-resurrect) feature instead.
+- `batchSize` can have now arbitrary size.
+Previously it was limited to max dataset load (250,000).
+- Removed `maxItems`.
+You can use `predownloadFunction` to manipulate input data.
+- Added `stateFields` for a possibility to clean log and decrease memory usage of big batches.
+- Added `duplicatesIndexes` to state object for abillity to track duplicates.

 ## Limits
 - It is better to split downloading of more than 200k images into more runs due to memory constrains.
 - Keep in mind that if you don't have enough proxies, some websites can block you fairly quickly (even though images aren't usually that protected)